 A great example is a US-based remote engineer hiring platform that used GroWrk to get their laptops, devices, and home office equipment to team members in Mexico and Colombia.

 In 2020, the company decided to close its offices in the two countries and allow all its engineers to work remotely.
 They needed to get the devices to each worker and provide them with the correct ergonomic home office equipment.
 In 72 hours, GroWrk tapped into their global supply chain network to offer a solution that set up the delivery of all the equipment to multiple cities.

-By using the GroWk platform, the engineering company could have a dashboard of all their inventory and track each item through its sending and receiving process.
+Growrk, IT asset tracking solution provider that could have a dashboard of all their inventory and track each item through its sending and receiving process.
 In the end, the company saved over 300 hours in logistics planning and had built up a remote infrastructure to keep their company growing.

 From this guide, you should know some of the tactics that billon dollar companies with globally distributed teams use to scale.
 The main thing to take away is balancing creating a company culture while respecting the cultures of all your employees.

 Documentation, trust, and empowerment will take you a long way in this endeavor.